gaopeng32/AndroidProjects/README.md

-# AndroidProjects
+# Android Projects
 This repo keeps a list of Android apps that I built for fun and use.
-The IDE that I use is Android Studio 2.2.3 for Mac
+The IDE that I use is Android Studio 2.2.3 for Mac.